-41. Group segmental analysis
+42. Group segmental analysis

-The Group has the following reportable segments which are differentiated by the activities that each undertake, products they manufacture and markets they operate in.
+The Group's has the following reportable segments which are differentiated by the activities that each undertake and markets they operate in.

 These reportable segments as well as the products and services from which each of them derives revenue are set out below: